tonycleveland/q2a-remote_user-login-plugin/README.md

-#  Question 2 Answer Proxy SSO Plugin
+#  Question 2 Answer REMOTE_USER Login Plugin

-This project is the **Proxy SSO Plugin** for the [Question 2 Answer](http://www.question2answer.org) project.
+This project is the **REMOTE_USER Plugin** for the [Question 2 Answer](http://www.question2answer.org) project.
 Question 2 Answer is a StackOverflow clone.

 **Plugin ver 1.5 tested with Q2A ver.
 1.5**